Hernia Mesh Lawsuits

 Lawsuits Filed Against Hernia Mesh Manufacturers

 There have already been numerous lawsuits filed by patients harmed due to a defective hernia mesh device.
 Many of these claims targeted Ethicon, the manufacturer of the Physiomesh product, and several have been compiled in multidistrict litigation (MDL).
 You may be eligible to also file a claim against the company that created your defective hernia mesh patch.
-Kalfus & Nachman PC and our Norfolk personal injury attorneys can help you determine if your claim is valid.
+Kalfus & Nachman PC and our Virginia personal injury attorneys can help you determine if your claim is valid.

 If you are interested in fighting for compensation and retaining our assistance to do so, we would like to begin with an initial consultation to find out more about your case.
 Call (855) 880-8163 or email us today.